lainio/err2/README.md

 The package does it by using internally `panic/recovery`, which some might think isn't perfect.
 We have run many benchmarks to try to minimise the performance penalty this kind of mechanism might bring.
 We have focused on the _happy path_ analyses.
-If the performance of the error path is essential, don't use this mechanism presented here.
-For happy paths by using `err2.Check` type helper variables there seems to be no performance penalty.
+If the performance of the *error path* is essential, don't use this mechanism presented here.
+But be aware that if your code uses the error path as a part of algorithm itself something is badly wrong.

+**For happy paths** by using `try.ToX` error check functions **there are no performance penalty at all**.
 However, the mandatory use of the `defer` might prevent some code optimisations like function inlining.
 If you have a performance-critical use case, we recommend you to write performance tests to measure the effect.
+As a general guideline for maximum performance we recommend to put error handlers as high in the call stack as possible.

-The original goal was to make it possible to write similar code than proposed Go2 error handling would allow and do it right now.
+The original goal was to make it possible to write similar code than proposed Go2 error handling would allow and do it right now (summer 2019).
 The goal was well aligned with the latest Go2 proposal where it would bring a `try` macro and let the error handling be implemented in defer blocks.
-The try-proposal was put on the hold or cancelled at its latest form.
-However, we have learned that using panics for early-stage error transport isn't a bad thing but opposite.
-It seems to help to draft algorithms.
+The try-proposal was put cancelled at its latest form.
+Nevertheless, we have learned that using panics for early-stage error transport isn't a bad thing but opposite.
+It seems to help to draft algorithms much faster, and still maintains the readability.

 ## Learnings by so far